Landscape Institute Elections 2021

 - The fourth meeting in March is to set the budget and approve the business plan for the new financial year.

 - The fifth meeting in June is a short handover meeting for current and incoming Board members, this is preceded by an induction session for the new Board.

 LI Council meetings align with the business year.
 Each meeting deals with a number of separate aspects of LI operations and governance.

 - The first meeting in July follows an induction session for the new Council.
 It focuses on oversight, education, regulation and governance.

 - The second meeting in November is a strategy leadership retreat (held jointly with the Board of Trustees).
-It is usually the second day of a 2-day event, with the LI AGM and Jellicoe lecture taking place on the first day.
+It is usually the second day of a two-day event, with the LI AGM and Jellicoe lecture taking place on the first day.

 - The third meeting in February focuses on influencing, policy, technical standards and engagement.

 What other work do Board and Council members do?